 Nissan has a long history of offering vehicles with solid value and dependability.
 This brand is also renowned for exciting sports cars, stylish sport sedans, rugged pickups, and versatile SUVs.

 It’s easy enough to compare Nissan vehicles to competitors in terms of performance, fuel economy, and safety features.
-But with consumers now keeping their vehicles an average of seven years and taking an average of 69 months to pay for them, it’s also critical to look at a brand’s warranty coverage and extended warranty options.
+But with consumers now keeping their vehicles an average of seven years, it’s also critical to look at a brand’s warranty coverage and extended warranty options.
 Today’s cars are generally better-built and more reliable than their predecessors, but repairs only get more expensive as cars get more sophisticated.

 Third-party warranties can offer better value, and they cover repairs performed not only at Nissan dealers, but also at tens of thousands of repair shops around the country.
-We looked at the top car warranties from aftermarket providers and ranked them.
+We looked at the best extended car warranties from aftermarket providers and ranked them.

 In This Article: